dmstfctn/2020/content/related matters/3.2017-18/1.Offshore Investigation Vehicle/info.md

 The OFFSHORE INVESTIGATION VEHICLE was joined by 58 members of the public through the issue of Empire Management Limited shares, allowing them to explore its structure and operational scope through a series of lecture-performances and exhibitions.

-Those operations are publicly documented on the UK registrar of companies, while setup information are released as a PDF.
+Those operations are publicly documented on the UK registrar of companies, while company formation information is released as a PDF.